BlueFin605/FullyRested/App/RestEasy/README.md

 see https://www.electronjs.org/docs/latest/tutorial/quick-start#package-and-distribute-your-application for full documentation

-run 'npm run make' to build a deployment package run 'npm run electron' to run app (not the deployed package)ç
+run 'npm run make' to build a deployment package run 'npm run electron' to run app (not the deployed package)

 ## Further help